GOG-Games-com/wallet-addresses/README.md

 ## Alternative Cryptocurrencies

-If you wish to donate using other cryptocurrencies, you can use [Trocador](https://trocador.app) to convert your preferred cryptocurrency to XMR and send it to our Monero address listed above.
+If you wish to donate using other cryptocurrencies, you can use [Trocador](https://trocador.app) to convert your preferred cryptocurrency to XMR and send it to the Monero address listed above.

 ### Important Notes:

 - Always verify the wallet addresses before sending any transactions
 - QR codes are provided for mobile wallet convenience
-- Transactions are irreversible - please double-check all details
+- :warning: Transactions are irreversible :warning: - please double-check all details!

 ---

-_Your support helps maintain and improve our services.
-Thank you for your contribution._
+_As always thank you for any contributions._